Jyothirgamaya Foundation: Jyothirgamaya, the word

 Jyothirgamaya(ज्योतिर्गमय) is a Sanskrit word which means leading to the light.
 The philosophy behind this concept of leading to a light, is to bring the blind who are confined within their homes, out and give them a healthy exposure to the outside world, and enlighten them in various fields, so that they may not be in a world of darkness, but become well informed productive citizens.

 History

 Jyothirgamaya Foundation was first started as a mobile blind school, with the philosophy, that "if blind cannot go to school, let the school go to them" and with this innovative idea a converted rickshaw is hired to carry computer, printer, Braille slates and white canes to homes of the blind students across the city of Trivandrum.
-The project is part of "Braille without Borders", a larger initiative operated by Sabriye Tenberken, a blind German national, based in Tibet in the year 1998 and accordingly she created the scheme to prepare blind children for mainstream education, and also runs a larger project based in Trivandrum called Kanthari, a school for budding social entrepreneurs from marginalised communities from across world.

-Tiffany Brar, traveled to rural areas with her white-cane in search of blind people.
-She was shocked to see the blind living in worse conditions, some of them not even able to use their limbs properly, simply on account of being blind, she provided guidance and counseling to parents who were full of despair, not knowing what to do.
 Tiffany went from house to house in public transport with her white cane seeking the blind and trying to rehabilitate them, integrate them, and bring them to the forefront of society.